Doivssel/Multilayers-Perceptron/README.md

 ## Code

 Concerning the code there is not much to say I've implemented the above parts.
-To use it just look at the code I've annoted it.
+To use it just look at the code I've commented it quite well.